cefleet/js-game-engine/README.md

 js-game-engine
 ==============

-A simple JS game engine
+A simple JS game engine Primarily for platformer.